-The risk management process is consistent within the Group, including Bank Handlowy in Warsaw S.A. and its Subsidiaries (Dom Maklerski Banku Handlowego S.A., Handlowy Leasing S.A.), and exclude special purpose vehicles (i.e. investment vehicles), companies in the process of liquidation or bankruptcy, as well as units not conducting current, statutory activity.
+The risk management process is consistent within the Group, including Bank Handlowy in Warsaw S.A. and its Subsidiaries (Dom Maklerski Banku Handlowego S.A., Handlowy Leasing S.A.), and exclude special purpose vehicles (i.e. investment vehicles), companies in the process of liquidation, as well as units not conducting current, statutory activity.

-Strategies and processes of credit risk management (including the counterparty risk and concentration risk), liquidity risk, market risk, operational risk and financial result risk, as well as the structure and organization of units managing the appropriate risks and solutions used by the Group on measurement and reporting of those risks are presented in details in the note 48 "Risk management" to the Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2012.
+Strategies and processes of risk management, as well as the structure and organization of units managing the appropriate risks and solutions used by the Group on measurement and reporting of those risks are presented in details in the note 53 "Risk management" to the Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2013.
+Below we present a brief description of significant risks in the Group: